 Is You Invest by J. P. Morgan for You?

-You Invest will work best for existing customers and clients of J.P.
+J.P.
+Morgan Self-Directed Investment will work best for existing customers and clients of J.P.
 Morgan Chase.
-If you already have a banking relationship and/or a credit card through the company, investing with them through You Invest will be a natural choice.
+If you already have a banking relationship and/or a credit card through the company, investing with them will be a natural choice.

 If you’re not an existing J.P.
-Morgan Chase customer client, or even if you are, you should be aware that You Invest Trade is strictly for self-directed investors.
+Morgan Chase customer client, or even if you are, you should be aware that this is strictly for self-directed investors.
 It doesn’t have quite as many investment tools and resources as other major brokerage platforms.
 For that reason, it’s best suited to self-directed investors who have their own investment resources and tools.

 However, the platform was launched less than two years ago and is still evolving.
 With J.P.
 Morgan Chase behind it, we can expect better things to come.

-If you’re not a self-directed investor, you can still invest through You Invest Portfolios.
-It’s the You Invest robo-advisor, providing all the benefits that come with low-cost, professional investment management.
+If you’re not a self-directed investor, you can still invest through Automated Investing.
+This is a robo-advisor, and provides all the benefits that come with low-cost, professional investment management.
 However, the annual advisory fee of 0.35% is higher than the industry standard fee of 0.25%.
-Those are the fee levels you can expect at popular competitors, like Betterment and Wealthfront.
+Those are the fee levels you can expect from popular competitors, like Betterment and Wealthfront.

 You Invest is a solid investment platform for self-directed investors who have access to a reliable source of investment tools and research.
 The platform may expand those tools and resources going forward, but they’re not quite there yet.
 In the meantime, they offer commission-free trades, as well as a managed portfolio option if you’re not quite ready for self-directed trading.